Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011,

-Historically, the primary role of doctors and other health care professionals has been to treat the sick – a vital and much cherished role in all societies.
+Historically, the primary role of physicians and other health care professionals has been to treat the sick – a vital and much cherished role in all societies.
 To a lesser extent, health care professionals have dealt with individual exposures to the causes of disease – smoking, obesity, and alcohol in chronic disease, for example.
-These familiar aspects of life style can be thought of as ‘proximate’ causes of disease.
+These familiar aspects of lifestyle can be thought of as ‘proximate’ causes of disease.

-There is a growing movement, globally, that seeks to address gross inequalities in health and length of life through action on the social determinants of health.
-This movement has involved the World Health Organisation, several national governments, civil society organization, and academics.
-Solutions are being sought and learning shared.
-Doctors should be well informed about the implications of perpetuating inequalities and be willing to participate in this debate.
-They can be advocates for action on those social conditions that have important effects on health and for strengthening of primary care and public health institutions.
+There is a growing movement globally that seeks to address gross inequities in health and length of life through action on the social determinants of health.
+This movement has involved the World Health Organization, several national governments, civil society organizations, and academics.
+Solutions are being sought and knowledge shared.
+Physicians need to be well informed about the implications of perpetuating inequalities and be willing to participate in this debate.
+They can be advocates for action on social conditions that have important effects on health and for strengthening of primary care and public health institutions.
 The medical profession can contribute significantly to public health, including through working with other sectors to find innovative solutions.

-The WMA could add significant value to the global efforts to address these social determinants by helping doctors, other health professionals and National Medical Associations understand what the emerging evidence shows and what works, in different circumstances.
-It could help doctors to lobby more effectively within their countries and across international borders, and ensure that medical knowledge and skills are shared.
+- The WMA can add significant value to the global efforts to address the social determinants of health by helping physicians, other health professionals and National Medical Associations to understand what the emerging evidence shows and what works in different circumstances.
+WMA can call on physicians to lobby more effectively within their countries and across international borders and ensure that medical knowledge and skills are shared.

 - The WMA should help to gather data on successful initiatives and help to engage physicians and other health professionals in sharing experiences and implementing new and innovative solutions.

 - The WMA should work with National Medical Associations to promote education to medical students and physicians on health inequity and the social determinants of health, and to put pressure on national governments and international bodies to take the appropriate steps to minimise health inequity and these root causes of premature poor health.